ting-18/StudyNotes-DataCamp/01_AssociateDE_StudyNotes.md

 Because no model is enforced in data lakes and any structure can be stored, it is necessary to keep a data catalog up to date.
 Data lakes are used by data scientists for real-time analytics on big data, while data warehouses are used by analysts for ad-hoc, read-only queries like aggregation and summarization.
 ![datalakes](images/01_10.png)
 A __data catalog__ is a source of truth that compensates for the lack of structure in a data lake.
 Among other things, it keeps track of where the data comes from, how it is used, who is responsible for maintaining it, and how often it gets updated.
 It's good practice in terms of __data governance__ (managing the availability, usability, integrity and security of the data), and guarantees the reproducibility of the processes in case anything unexpected happens.
 Or if someone wants to reproduce an analysis from the very beginning, starting with the ingestion of the data.
-Because of the very flexible way data lakes store data, a data catalog is necessary to prevent the data lake becoming a data swamp.
+Because of the very flexible way data lakes store data, a data catalog is necessary to prevent the data lake become a data swamp.

 It's good practice to have a data catalog referencing any data that moves through your organization, so that we don't have to rely on tribal knowledge, which makes us autonomous, and makes working with the data more scalable.
 We can go from finding data to preparing it without having to rely on a human source of information every time we have a question.

+NOTEs: __Google Cloud Storage (data lake).
+Google BigQuery (data warehouse).
+Generally, data warehouse is a kind of database.__

 ## Moving and processing data
 ### Processing data